 The only requirement for AA members is maintaining their commitment to stop drinking.
 People can join AA regardless of race, gender, age or political affiliation.
 Instead of promising to quit drinking forever, members of AA are taught to live alcohol-free one day at a time.
-The 12 steps of AA help guide members through the lifelong process of recovery, but it is important to know that AA meetings do not provide professional services such as counseling or therapy.
+The 12 Steps of AA help guide members through the lifelong process of recovery, but it is important to know that AA meetings do not provide professional services such as counseling or therapy.

 Founded in 1935, Alcoholics Anonymous was established with the intent of helping people with alcohol use disorders.
-Because AA is anonymous, it’s difficult to provide an exact number of members, but it is estimated that AA has helped hundreds of thousands of people with alcohol addictions.
+Because AA is anonymous, it’s difficult to provide an exact number of members, but it is estimated that there are about 2 million AA members across the globe.

-The organization’s 12-step program focuses on encouraging members to recognize how their alcohol use disorder has hurt themselves and the people in their lives.
-Besides offering support and understanding, the program also provides opportunities to discuss sobriety issues in a confidential, casual environment that promotes personal responsibility while improving coping skills and mechanisms.
+12-Step programs focus on encouraging members to recognize how their alcohol use disorder has hurt them and the people in their lives.
+In addition to offering support and understanding, these programs provide opportunities to discuss sobriety issues in a confidential, casual environment that promotes personal responsibility while improving coping skills and mechanisms.

 The guiding principles of AA are the Twelve Steps.
 Other support groups like Narcotics Anonymous and Gamblers Anonymous adapted these steps to function for their members.
-The Twelve Steps can be used as a guide to recover from compulsive, out-of-control behaviors and restore the management of symptoms.
+The Twelve Steps can be used as a guide to recover from compulsive, out-of-control addiction and to manage symptoms.

 The Twelve Steps of AA are:

-While Alcoholics Anonymous is an excellent resource for support and understanding, it’s not a treatment method for an alcohol use disorder.
+While Alcoholics Anonymous is an excellent resource for support and understanding, it’s not a treatment method for an alcohol use disorder on its own.
 If you or someone you know struggles with an alcohol use disorder, contact The Recovery Village and speak to a representative about how individualized treatment can address your alcoholism and any co-occurring disorders.
 Call to speak with a representative to learn more about which treatment program could work for you.